 Upon your return to the United States, prepare for a grilling by customs officers.
 This is when you’ll need to demonstrate that your trip was for athletic or competition purposes.
 Make sure you’ve got some evidence that you competed in the race (your bib, perhaps, or your race packet) and be aware that your bag is likely to be searched.

 Technically, it’s legal to bring back up to $100 worth of Cuban cigars or rum for personal use, as long as they were purchased in Cuba (as opposed to, say, Cuban goods purchased in Mexico—save your receipt if you can).
 Even so, expect the third degree from customs.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Havana using the map below!